 The UAE Government issues several types of visas and permits as per your requirements to visit UAE.
 Based on the purpose of your visit, you can choose a Dubai visa from India as under.

-A business visa is a part of the Golden Visa system under which professionals from any country with entrepreneurial experience can obtain a long-term visa for themselves and their dependents.
+A business visa is a part of the Golden Visa system under which professionals from any country with entrepreneurial experience can obtain long-term visas for themselves and their dependents.
 You need to meet the following criteria to obtain the business visa:

 - Must have experience as an entrepreneur.